GENESIS ProofRelay MCP Verifier

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool builds a hash-only title production evidence profile from specific hashes (order, property, etc.) and explicitly distinguishes what it does NOT do (certify title status or legal sufficiency), differentiating it from sibling build tools.
+The description clearly states the tool builds a hash-only title production evidence profile from specified hashes, and explicitly clarifies what it does not do (certify title status or legal sufficiency).
+This distinguishes it from sibling tools like build_audit_pack_manifest or build_bundle_draft.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.